zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_vsphere/resource_bridge/powershell/_index.md

   - _'k8sNodeIpPoolStart'_ - IP range start for the IPs to be used by the appliance
   - _'k8sNodeIpPoolEnd'_ - IP range end for the IPs to be used by the appliance
   - _'segment'_ - Name of the virtual network or segment to which the appliance VM must be connected
-  - _'resourcePool'_ - the name of the resource pool to be used by the appliance
+  - _'resourcePool'_ - the name of the vSphere resource pool to be used by the appliance
   - _'controlPlaneEndpoint'_ - IP address of the Kubernetes cluster control plane
-  - _'vSphereRP'_ - ConnectedVMwarevSphere resource provider Id
+  - _'vSphereRP'_ - _ConnectedVMwarevSphere_ resource provider Id

   ![Screenshot environment variables](./02.png)